 Becoming A Better Teacher Workshops

-A series of yoga workshops designed for teachers by Ian Davis.
+A series of yoga workshops for teachers and teacher trainees designed by Ian Davis.

 Ian has been a student and teacher of Yoga for more than 18 years.
 The flame of passion for yoga was lit after meeting Tina Pashumati James, his first teacher.
 Inspired, he went on to qualify with David Swenson and then qualified with both the British Wheel of Yoga and Yoga Alliance.
 He continues to train and learn every day.
 He loves sharing his passion and knowledge of Yoga with others.